ANINE-31517/Augmentix_Asssignmnet/README.md

 # Augmentix_Asssignmnet

 Project Title: Expense Tracker:
-                • Objective: Create an application that allows users to track their daily expenses. <br / >--,
+                • Objective: Create an application that allows users to track their daily expenses. <br>
                 • Details: Use MongoDB for storing expense data, Express.js for server-side logic, <br / >
                   React.js for the front-end, and Node.js for backend operations.
 Include features <br / >
                   like adding, editing, and categorizing expenses. <br / >